ironjb/misc/how-to/ubuntu/To-Install-Printer-MFC-7840W.md

 ## Brother Printer MFC-7840W

+**Before Install**

+Beginning with Ubuntu 24.04, it no longer installs libsane.
+Instead libsane1 is installed, but this does not work with the current scanner install.
+You can follow the instructions here to install libsane on Ubuntu 24.04: https://askubuntu.com/a/1523484

 **NOTE:** A number of files will be created including some _Un-Install_ files.
 You may want to move these to a different location.

 - Go to [support.brother.com](http://support.brother.com)